About

 museum front facade 2020

-The Museum occupies two locations.
-The Main Building at 124 E 2nd Street houses MoA’s exhibits and a museum shop and provides access to MoA’s well-tended gardens.
-Back to back with the Museum, the Annex at 119-B E 1st Street houses MoA’s gallery and Thordis Niela Simonsen’s art studio.
-The renovations of the Museum building were completed in October 2020, and opened with Sum of the Parts, an exhibit featuring wood assemblage sculptures by Salida’s beloved Bernice Strawn.
-The Annex on 1st Street opened in December 2021.
+The renovations of the Museum building were completed in October 2020, and it opened with Sum of the Parts, an exhibit featuring wood assemblage sculptures by Salida’s beloved Bernice Strawn.
+The Museum also occupied an Annex on East 1st Street for four years beginning in December 2021.
+The Annex closed shortly after MoA’s new wing was completed in October 2025.

 I invite you to follow the Museum blog for answers to questions that occur to you—and others you might not think of.
 For example, I will write about the name, “Museum of Authenticity.”
 It was given to me—I did not invent it.